piyushdavda007/Image-Compression-K-Means/README.md

 # Image-Compression-K-Means

 - So this project basically does the compression of images based on colors.
-- By millions of colors in images this will reduce that colors to your desired value of colors
+- By millions of colors in images this will reduce that colors to your desired value of colors.
 - Currently I setted maximum of 256 values but you can change that by doing simple modification in code